Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 On this screen you can edit the name, description, program, website URL and active status.
 Once you have made the necessary changes, click the "Save" button to commit them.
 If you decide that you want to ignore the changes, click the "Cancel" button and the changes will be discarded.

 Next to the current template for the product, is a "Change" button.
 Clicking this will let you [change the product to use a different template](Product-Changing-Template.md).

+!!! question "What happens when you make a product inactive"
+    If you set a product's active flag to "No" then it will be hidden from the global navigation for all users.
+This is a potential alternative to deleting a product.

 ## View/Edit Programs